kustomize

 Completion

-Completions will be installed for bash
+Completions will be installed for bash, zsh and fish shells.

 kubectl integration

-To find the kustomize version embedded in recent versions of kubectl, run kubectl version
+To find the kustomize version embedded in recent versions of kubectl, run kubectl version:

 > kubectl version --client